 - The voltage produced should be perfectly regulated.

-With the advent of chips or ICs like LM317, L200, LM338, LM723, configuring variable power supply circuits with the above exceptional qualities has become very easy nowadays.
+With the advent of chips or ICs like LM317, L200, LM338, LM723, configuring power supply circuits with variable voltage output with the above exceptional qualities has become very easy nowadays.

-How to Use LM317 for Making a Variable Power Supply
+How to Use LM317 for Producing a Variable Output

 Here we’ll try to understand how to construct a simplest power supply circuit using the IC LM317.
 This IC is normally available in TO-220 package and has three pin outs.